rhielab/TENET_2.0/README.md

 	F: top transcriptional regulators and negatively-linked hypermethylated enhancers or those specified by the user

 ###### scatterplot_top_n_genes
-	Parameter sets the top n transcription factors (by number of linked/negatively-linked enhancer probes of the specified type) to create scatterplots plots for the top n transcriptional regulators to linked probes.
+	Parameter sets the top n transcription factors (by number of linked/negatively-linked enhancer probes of the specified type) to create scatterplots for the top n transcriptional regulators to linked probes.

 ###### hypoGposTracks
 	T: Make UCSC genome browser tracks for (number specified by the track_top_n_genes parameter) transcriptional regulators and their linked hypomethylated enhancers (hypoGpos)